Shopify Conversion Rate Optimization

 The effect of simplicity carries over to product purchases.
 A 2007 study on the “Preference Fluency in Choice” found that our product preference depends on how easy or difficult the legibility of options appear.
 The researchers discovered that twice as many people wanted to buy a product when its description was in an easy-to-read font.
 When the option was difficult, people deferred their decision.

-The mind has vast cognitive biases towards noise reduction that minimize the amount of work required to interact with the world.
-Break fluency and you will make people think more than they need to, which leads to indecision and no purchase.
+The mind has vast cognitive biases towards noise reduction that minimise the amount of work required to interact with the world.
+Break fluency and you will make people think more than they need to, which leads to indecision then no purchase.

 If something does not have a clear purpose, elimination may boost revenue.
 Ecommerce perfection is the state when whatever you add or take away worsens the results.

-Look at the websites your visitors use and how they are designed.
+Look at the design of websites your visitors regularly use.
 These influence what is expected from your store.
 Also follow this conversion guide to give people what they expect from a store to create a fluent shopping experience.
-A fluent experience is an intuitive experience.
+An intuitive experience is an enjoyable experience.

 A carousel is the group of sliding images seen on the front page of most online stores.
 Carousels are the most over-rated, over-used, and poorly designed element in ecommerce.
 Most carousels suck because: